-The Trustee monitors its investment managers on a quarterly basis with advice from its investment consultant and on an ad-hoc basis as and when there is a significant change to an investment manager.
+The Trustee monitors its investment managers on a quarterly basis with advice from its investment consultant and on an adhoc basis as and when there is a significant change to an investment manager.
 The Trustee monitors the performance of its funds relative to each fund's objective, and any change in the approach and operations of the investment manager who manages the assets, through the reporting provided by the Plan's investment consultant.

-Annual Implementation Statement - for year ending 5 April 2021 (continued)
+Annual Implementation Statement - for year ending 5 April 2022 (continued)

 The Trustee's policy is to meet with its investment managers periodically, where they are able to discuss any issues with and scrutinise the investment managers to ensure they are performing in line with the Plan's objectives.
-During the Plan year the Trustee met with Tower Watson Investment Management ("TWIM") in April 2021 and Legal & General Investment Management ("LGIM") in October 2020.
+During the scheme year the Trustee met with Blackrock in October 2021.